gohugoio/hugo/content/extras/comments.md

 ## Configuring Disqus

-That template requires you to set a single value in your site config file, eg. config.yaml.
+That template requires you to set a single value in your site config file, e.g. config.yaml.

     disqusShortname = "XYW"